 Software development, which is taking a pure idea, and making it interactive and functional, had a certain mystique to the 10 year old me.
 At that point in my life, I was convinced my uncle was some sort of wizard.
 It made a huge impression on me, and even though the mystique is long gone, the deep rooted interest and motivation has remained.

 I’m currently working as a software developer at a financial technology company in Wellington, New Zealand.
 Before that, I was Senior Developer and Development Team Lead at Contact Software.
 More details on my Linkedin page.

 I like to travel, and had an amazing adventure around Japan and Thailand in late 2016, then spent a month in the Philippines during 2018.
 Find out more on my Instagram page, which I used as a photo journal for lots of interesting stuff which happened during my trip.

 I’ve always cared about my fitness, and am often running hills, and forest tracks.
 For me, it’s as much about fitness, as it is getting outside, fresh air, and sunlight to offset the pasty skin I’d otherwise have from spending so much time indoors, working at a desk! ;)

 I’ve been riding motorcycles since I was about 19, and currently ride a Kawasaki ZX-6R.

-In 2007, I completed a short video game demo in about 3 months, with borrowed art from an old Amiga game.
+In 2007, I completed a short video game demo in about 3 months, borrowing art from an old Amiga game.
 The intention was to pivot it into an original, sellable product with help from some artists that I met during University, and start my career as an independant game developer.
-Unfortunately, at the time, there wasn’t much game development happening in my home town of Wellington, New Zealand, and I never managed to find any artists who were both available to collaborate, and had the skills I needed.
+Unfortunately, at the time, there wasn’t much game development happening in my home town of Wellington, New Zealand, and I never managed to find any artists who were both available to collaborate, and had the necessary skillset.